Common Questions About Hypnotherapy

 Can my mind affect my body?

-Our bodies never lie.
-They demonstrate, in strange ways, what the subconscious is struggling with.
-By changing how, when and where a message is registered in the brain, a better result can be achieved.
-For example: the message “I am useless” registers in your brain.
-The cortex (the thinking brain), sends this message to the limbic cortex (the emotional brain).
-The emotional brain gives an instruction to the body to produce cortisol instead of serotonin (serotonin is the “feel-good” chemical, while cortisol is the “feel-bad” chemical).
+The body never lies — it shows, in its own way, what the subconscious is struggling with.
+By changing how, when, and where a message registers in the brain, we can change the outcome.
+For example: the thought "I am useless" registers in the cortex (the thinking brain), which passes it to the limbic system (the emotional brain).
+In response, the emotional brain can trigger the release of cortisol — the "feel-bad" chemical — instead of serotonin, the "feel-good" one.

 Is therapy right for me?

 Do I really need therapy?
-I can usually handle my problems myself.
+I can usually handle things myself.

-Answer: Everyone goes through challenging situations in life, and while you may have navigated successfully through other difficulties you've faced, there's nothing wrong with seeking extra support when you need it.
-In fact, therapy is for people who have enough self-awareness to realise they need a helping hand, and that is something to be admired.
-You are taking responsibility by accepting where you are in life and making a commitment to change.
-Therapy provides long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.
+Everyone faces challenging situations, and even if you've navigated difficult times on your own before, there's nothing wrong with seeking extra support when you need it.
+In fact, therapy is for people self-aware enough to recognise when they need a helping hand — and that's something worth admiring, not something to feel that you should be too tough for.
+Choosing therapy means taking responsibility for where you are and committing to change.
+It offers long-lasting benefits and support, equipping you with tools to manage triggers, redirect unhelpful patterns, and work through whatever you're facing.

 How can therapy help me?

-Answer: Participating in psychotherapy and hypnotherapy has a number of benefits.
-Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
-Many people also find that counsellors can be a tremendous asset in managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
-Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
-The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
-Read more about The Benefits of Hypnotherapy.
+Psychotherapy and hypnotherapy offer a range of benefits.
+A therapist can provide support, problem-solving tools, and coping strategies for issues like depression, anxiety, relationship difficulties, unresolved childhood experiences, grief, stress, body image concerns, and creative blocks.
+Many people also find it invaluable for navigating personal growth, relationships, family dynamics, marriage, and the everyday demands of life.
+A therapist can offer a fresh perspective on a difficult problem, or help point you toward a solution — though what you take from therapy ultimately depends on how fully you engage with the process and put what you learn into practice.
+Read more in The Benefits of Hypnotherapy.

 What is therapy like?

-Answer: Every therapy session is unique and caters to each individual and their specific goals.
-It is standard for therapists to discuss the primary issues and concerns in your life during therapy sessions.
-Therapy can be short-term, focusing on a specific issue, or longer-term, addressing more complex issues or ongoing personal growth.
-There may be times when you are asked to do things outside of the therapy sessions, such as reading a relevant book or keeping records to track certain behaviours.
-For therapy to be most effective you must be an active participant, both during and between the sessions.
-People seeking therapy need to be willing to take responsibility for their actions, work towards self-change and create greater awareness in their lives.
+Every session is unique, shaped around your specific goals.
+Typically, sessions involve discussing the key issues and concerns in your life.
+Therapy can be short-term and focused on a specific issue, or longer-term, addressing deeper or ongoing personal growth.
+You may sometimes be asked to do things outside of sessions — like reading a relevant book or tracking certain behaviours.
+To get the most from therapy, you'll need to be an active participant both in and between sessions, willing to take responsibility for your actions and build greater self-awareness.

 Is medication a substitute for therapy?

-• If a client is threatening serious bodily harm to another person, the therapist is required to notify the police.
+• A credible threat of serious bodily harm to another person — the therapist must notify the police.